oaramirez89/botDemo/README.md

 This is a proof of concept and the bot is coded to work only for the demo.
-It is not the author's intent to create a cooking bot, but only to demonstrate the we can have a bot interact with decision and workflow execution models.
+It is not the author's intent to create a cooking bot, but only to demonstrate how a bot may interact with decision and workflow execution models.

 Oscar A. Ramirez